 Answer: This is a very tricky question and I'm not getting enough information about your situation so it is hard to judge, it depends on your relationship with him.
 Are you dating or are you just friends?
 I'm not a relationship expert but my general advice is to talk it out with your partner and what you both want.

 Answer: In my opinion, it depends on the way your bf paraphrased it.
 Did he persist, to the point of force that he does not want you to lose weight when you want to and are making the effort to do so?
-If so, I believe he is controlling because he should respect your decision, unless he is just looking out for your health (for example, you are already underweight to begin with or are at healthy weight).
+If so, I believe he is controlling because he should respect your decision, unless he is just looking out for your health (for example, you are already underweight, to begin with, or are at a healthy weight).
 I hope that answers your question.

 mindc on September 24, 2019:

 my ex-girfriend when I was 20 years old did fit in 10, 9, 8, 7, 6, 3, 2 and 1... half year and first love wasted but at least was over her... a guy can study, pay for things and realy and in the end it turns out that some think it's so easy to get love and a partner but they don't know how much time and effort it realy takes.